mintdigital/asset_hat/README.markdown

         rake asset_hat:config

-2. In your app, open the new config file at `config/assets.yml`, and set up your CSS/JS bundles according to that file's example.
+2. In your app, open the new file at `config/assets.yml`, and set up your CSS/JS bundles according to that file's example.

 3. Minify your bundles: